P0016 2003 TOYOTA HIGHLANDER - Crankshaft Position Camshaft Position Correlation Bank 1 Sensor 'A'

 - Dirty Oil

 - Variable Valve Timing (VVT) sensor circuit is open or shorted

 - Variable Valve Timing (VVT) sensor poor electrical connection

 - Damaged Engine Control Module (ECM)

-Labor: 1.0The cost to diagnose the P0016 2001 TOYOTA HIGHLANDER code is 1.0 hour of labor.
+Labor: 1.0The cost of diagnosing the P0016 2003 TOYOTA HIGHLANDER code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.